 Row 12: P until 12 sts remain, turn.

 Rows 14 & 15: S1 knit wise, k to end.

 Sew buttons to end without button holes.

 Wear or give and enjoy!

-©Copyright 2012 Jessie Rayot / Jessie At Home All my videos, patterns, charts, photos and posts are my own work.
-Do not copy them in any way.
-If you want to share this information with someone, share the link to this post.
+© Copyright 2012 Jessie Rayot / Jessie At Home All my videos, patterns, charts, photos and posts are my own work, so you may not copy them in any way.
+If you want to share this information with someone, then share the link to this post.
 If you want to share on your own blog / website, then you may use the first photo in this post and link back to this post.
-You may not give away printed copies of this post.
-Thank you.
+Also, you may not give away printed copies of this post.

 Want to get the latest posts from Jessie at Home delivered straight to your email?

 Subscribe to the Jessie at Home newsletter!
 We'll send you the latest patterns and tutorials.
 We will never spam you, promise to never sell your email address, and you can unsubscribe at any time.